-There are various ways to measure risk tolerance using survey data-ICI's Annual Mutual Fund Shareholder Tracking Survey asks respondents to choose from a range that describes how much risk they are willing to take to get higher investment returns.
+Risk tolerance can be measured using survey data in various ways-ICI's Annual Mutual Fund Shareholder Tracking Survey asks respondents to choose from a range that describes how much risk they are willing to take to get higher investment returns.
 Willingness to take financial risk is strongly affected by age, but also has varied over time within age groups.

-U.S. households became less willing to take investment risk in the past five years since the financial crisis in 2008, reflecting the reduced risk tolerance of households owning mutual funds (Figure 13).
-Willingness to take financial risk among households not owning mutual funds remained nearly the same from 2008 through 2013.
+U.S. households became less willing to take investment risk in the past six years since the financial crisis in 2008, reflecting the reduced risk tolerance of households owning mutual funds (Figure 12).
+Willingness to take financial risk among households not owning mutual funds remained nearly the same from 2008 through 2014.
 In May 2008, 36 percent of U.S. households owning mutual funds were willing to take above-average or substantial risk with their investments.
-By May 2009, this fraction had fallen to 30 percent of mutual fund-owning households and was unchanged in May 2013.
+By May 2012, this fraction had fallen to 28 percent of mutual fund-owning households.
+In mid-2014, 31 percent of U.S. households owning mutual funds were willing to take above-average or substantial risk with their investments.

-Risk tolerance varies with the age of the head of household, and younger households tend to be more willing to take investment risk than older households (Figure 14).
-In 2013, the fraction of mutual fund-owning households aged 35 to 49 willing to take above-average or substantial financial risk was 36 percent, while only 20 percent of mutual fund-owning households aged 65 or older were willing to do so.
-Mutual fund-owning households of all age groups are more willing to take investment risk than the same age groups among all U.S. households.14
+Risk tolerance varies with the age of the head of household, and younger households tend to be more willing to take investment risk than older households (Figure 13).
+In mid-2014, 35 percent of mutual fund-owning households aged 35 to 49 were willing to take above-average or substantial financial risk, while only 22 percent of mutual fund-owning households aged 65 or older were willing to do so.
+Mutual fund-owning households of all age groups are more willing to take investment risk than the same age groups among all U.S. households.23